Arsenal on this day in history. The March Files.

 9 March 2010: Arsenal 5 Porto 0.
 Bendtner scored a hat trick in the Champions League round of 16.

 9 March 2015: Manchester United 1 Arsenal 2 in the sixth round of the cup.
-It was the second time Arsenal had won in Manchester in the season, and revenge for the defeat by Man U in the league at the Emirates Stadium.
+It was the second time Arsenal had won in Manchester in the season, and revenge for the defeat by Man U in the league at the Arsenal Stadium.
 Man U received a shocking seven yellow cards, with Di Maria getting two and so departing early.
 Monreal and Welbeck scored in a game that became famous for Arsenal’s change of tactics.

 10 March 1892: Royal Arsenal beat Casuals 3-1 in a friendly.
-The crowd of 1000 was very much on the low side – as some games at the Invicta were seen by up towards ten times as many.
+The crowd of 1000 was very much on the low side – as some games at the Invicta Stadium were seen by up towards ten times as many.

 10 March 1904: David Neave signed from Arbroath.
 He played three league games before going to Leyton but then returned to play 151 more league games.